Netcracker/KubeMarine/documentation/Installation.md

 This scheme has one node assigned as control-plane and worker roles; balancer role is optional.
 This scheme is used for developing and demonstrating purposes only.
 An example of this scheme is available in the [All-in-one Inventory Example](../examples/cluster.yaml/allinone-cluster.yaml).

+**Note:** If you install both ingress-nginx and envoy-gateway at the same time in this schema, you should explicitly provide hostPorts configuration to these plugins, otherwise they both will compete for ports 80/443.

 The following image illustrates the All-in-one scheme.

 ![All-in-one Scheme](/documentation/images/all-in-one.png)